rezzakali/rezzakali/README.md

 ## Hi there 👋

-I'm Rezzak a web developer from India and blogger, I spend most of the time codding with outstanding project and also as a freelancer.
+I'm Rezzak Ali a web developer from India , I spend most of the time codding with outstanding project and also as a freelancer.

 <h3 align="left">Connect with me:</h3>
 <p dir="auto">